divio/divio-cloud-docs/how-to/includes/django-deploy-quickstart-common-steps.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the `Divio Control Panel <https://control.divio.com>`_ add a new project, selecting the *Build your own* option.
+Accept all the defaults including the Git repository options.

 Add database and media services